Dental Charities: Pro Bono Oral Care for Adults & Children

 Several dental charities focus on helping adults with their oral care needs.
 Patients sometimes lose Medicaid and CHIP coverage after they turn 21 and may need help paying the dentist.

-Medicaid continues to pay for dental work for adults in about half of the states, but the coverage for specific services varies considerably based on where you live.
+In about half of the states, Medicaid continues dental benefits into adulthood, but coverage for specific services varies considerably depending on where you live.

 Dental Lifeline Network

-Dental Lifeline Network (DLN) is a 501(c)(3) nonprofit providing access to oral care and education for people who cannot afford it.
-The charity offers affordable treatment to individuals in one of three categories.
+Dental Lifeline Network (DLN) is a 501(c)(3) nonprofit that provides affordable oral care and education for people who cannot afford it.
+The charity offers treatment in one of three categories.

 The DLN website also publishes a state-based listing of member clinics and an online application form.
 Your first step should be to apply for benefits to determine eligibility and get your name on the waiting list.

-The DLN flagship program called Donated Dental Services (DDS) is a national network of over 15,000 servant dentists and 3,400 volunteer laboratories that offer free or discounted treatment to qualified patients.
+The DLN flagship program, Donated Dental Services (DDS), is a national network of over 15,000 servant dentists and 3,400 volunteer laboratories that offer free or discounted treatment to qualified patients.

 Smiles for Everyone

-The Smile for Everyone Foundation seeks to provide free dental care to people in need in the United States and abroad.
+The Smile for Everyone Foundation provides free dental care to people in need in the United States and abroad.
 They have donated over $20 million in oral care services since 2011.

 Smiles for Everyone offers three programs.